 Here’s What Your Garbage Disposal Can’t Handle

 Garbage disposals are are kitchen workhorses, shredding food waste for busy cooks in a quick and sanitary manner.
 When taken care of properly, they can serve your family for a long time, grinding away year after year.
 But even the most revered of appliances have their limits.
+Do you know the limits of your garbage disposal?
 Here are five things you should never put down your garbage disposal.

 The smell of brewing coffee on an early morning is a joy like no other.
 It may have been this sensation that started the common garbage disposal myth of putting coffee grounds in your garbage disposal to help with odors.
 Coffee grounds may help with smell, but only for a very short period of time.
 What is more concerning are the long-term negative effects.
 You’ve seen coffee grounds after brewing – they’re a dense, thickly packed pasty wad.
 That’s definitely not something you want going in your pipes!

 If you have a smelly disposal, try citrus!
 Their rough peels help to clean the blades and the disposal wall, and citrus oils keep your garbage disposal fresh.

 Your garbage disposal can handle almost any onion waste you throw its way, be it chopped, diced, or chunks.
 There is one part, however, that you should never put in your disposal — onion skins.
 That thin, wet layer that you removed before chopping is so thin that it can pass through the disposal, missing the blades and wind up wedged in the drain.
 Once stuck, it forms a queue of waste.